wellatleastitried/SecurityPlus/README.md

   - Rootkit: Operates at executive level (root or administrator depending on OS) or can be used to escalate privileges
 ### Ransomware
 Computer-based attack that allows the attacker to extort money from the target.
 Usually displays a message on the compromised machine telling the target to pay a specified sum of money to fix their compromised machine.
 These attacks use cryptomalware, which encrypts critical systems or files and requires the user to pay a fee or ransom in exchange for the key to decrypt their data.
+### Logic and Time Bombs
+**Not all malware runs immediately**
+  - Time Bombs wait until a specific date or time to unleash their payload
+  - Logic bombs wait until a specified event, such as the tenth time a file is accessed, before delivering the payload
+### Spyware
+Malware used to track the activity of users
+  - Tracking cookies: Plain text files stored on the user's machine that can record pages visited, purchases made, shopping cart contents, search queries, etc., often used in conjunction with adware
+  - Adware: Often reconfigures browsers to target market to an individual based on previous activities.
+May reconfigure browser to load ad-filled home page
+  - Keylogger: Records keystrokes on the target machine
+### Password Attacks
+  - Dictionary: Guesses every word in a specified file
+  - Brute Force: Guesses every combination of the specified characters
+  - Hybrid: Guesses every word in a file plus some frequently used character combinations
+  - Rainbow Table: Stored results from a brute force attack matched against the password hash. **Much** faster than running the brute force attack itself.
+  - Spraying: Attempting a common password like "Password123" to numerous accounts One of the biggest mistakes that can be made when configuring a server is to have plaintext/unencrypted databases or protocols.
+This can lead to passwords and other critical data being leaked.
+Having secure passwords is something that can be easily accomplished, but humans are lazy and often opt for the passwords that are easier to remember.
+### Physical Security Threats
+  - Malicious USB Cables: Can act as a skimmer over legitimate charging stations at public locations such as airports
+  - Flash Drives: Can provide the means to distribute malware, as well as to remove sensitive information from the machine they are plugged into
+  - Card Cloning: Making mulitple copies of an existing card
+  - Skimming: Installing a counterfeit card reader over a legitimate device
+### AI Data Poisoning
+  - Tainted Traning Data for Machine Learning: AI systems "learn" based on data retrieved from customer systems and security devices like honeypots.
+By injecting code or traffic into the training environment, an attacker can corrupt the learning process, therefore rendering the AI software skewed.
+  - Machine Learning Algorithms: Machine learning algorithms can be targeted the same as others.
+### 3^rd^ Party Attacks
+  - Supply Chain: Compromising elements of a system provided by another party.
+For example, if the processor is compromised at the vendor, then the system will never be secure.
+Could also exploit 3^rd^ party access to a system or environment.
+  - Cloud-based Attacks: Attacks at the CSP itself or protocols/apps/accounts used to access and transmit data to and from CSPs
+  - Poorly written APIs are a common target as well